 Cons of Latex Paint

-Water-Based Paint
+Water-Based Paint (Enamels)

 Pros of Water-Based Paint

-- Dries ultra-fast compared to other paints.
+- Low odor compared to oil paints.

 Cons of Water-Based Paint